mkiminki/hectosky/README.md

 a particular object.
 Sometimes, the difference in nebular line strength between the sky offset and the science spectrum is large enough that the nebular lines need to be scaled by some factor to improved sky subtraction.
-Hectosky_single has extra input variables and is called by the command:
+Hectosky_one has extra input variables and is called by the command:

 `IDL> hectosky_one,'PointingName',aperture,scalefactor`